 After you apply

-We will review your interest, availability and location.
-We will send you our application form, or suggest other volunteering opportunities for you.
+If we have availability, we will send you our application form, or suggest other volunteering opportunities for you.

 Once we have received your fully-completed application form, we will set up an informal interview with you, which may take several weeks to arrange.